hydroserver2/hydroserver-sensorthings/README.md

 ## Usage

-To use Django HydroThings in your Django project, add the following line to your `MIDDLEWARE` setting:
+To use HydroServer SensorThings in your Django project, add the following line to your `MIDDLEWARE` setting:

 ```
 MIDDLEWARE = [